It’s wild how people are now finding out that they have been invited to serve in Peace Corps Zambia RAP 2019. I feel like we just arrived!

 We were set up with Barclays upon arrival.
 Every month, Peace Corps will deposit a living stipend as well as any extra non-recurring costs like required travel for official events, medical expenditures, safety and security upgrades, grants, etc. You also get money for your vacation, bank fees, and communication.
-It isn’t a lot compared with US standards, but you can certainly survive in Zambia and even save money.
+It isn’t a lot compared with US standards, but you can certainly survive in Zambia.
 After close of service, you will receive a readjustment stipend of around $7,000 USD.

 To access money, you can withdraw from an ATM in towns.
 You need cash in the village, but only use small bills as breaking large ones (K100) is always a problem.
 We don’t keep a lot at site for safety purposes and we just don’t need much as there’s nothing to buy.
 In town, we use cash as well.
 We only use the debit card for the ATM and sometimes the supermarket.
 Additionally, you can check your balance and statements and send money to friends with mobile banking

 PCVs accumulate two days of international vacation per month of service.
 You can use them all at once or spread apart, given your vacation request is approved.
 Popular destinations include Malawi, Namibia, Tanzania, and Cape Town.
 Peace Corps doesn’t allow us to travel to certain places, like the Democratic Republic of Congo, and these restrictions vary based on current events.

 Further, PCVs receive four “culture days” per quarter to use within Zambia.
 Popular places are Victoria Falls, Lake Tang, South Luwangu National Park, Kasanka National Park, Samfya, and of course, fellow PCV sites!